 Industry Analysis & Industry Trends

-Industry revenue is projected to total $15.8 billion in 2012-13, up 6.4% on the previous year and representing strong growth of an annualised 4.0% over the past five years.
-The industry has benefited from the long-term shift of investment towards the multi-unit apartment market and away from single-unit housing... purchase to read more
+Industry revenue is projected to total $16.3 billion in 2013-14, up 7.9% on the previous year and representing strong annualised growth of 4.8% over the past five years.
+The industry has benefited from the long-term shift of investment towards the multi-unit apartment market and away from single-unit housing.
+The value of new multi-unit housing construction is expected to increase by an annualised 5.0%... purchase to read more

 Industry Report - Starting a New Business Chapter